 I didn’t really come to Amman with any expectations, in fact, I hadn’t really ever thought of visiting.
 Plus, a lot of blogs and information told me to skip it as it wasn’t worth my time.
 After leaving Amman, I think they’re wrong and I’m going to tell you why.

-I came away loving Amman and actually appreciating it in the diversity of Jordan.
+I came away loving Amman and actually appreciating the diversity of Jordan.
 It’s always a good balance to visit a busy city and then escape to a quiet place for some relaxation.

-Here are some phenomenal places to go in Amman and why you shouldn’t skip it!
+Here are some phenomenal places to go in Amman and why you shouldn’t skip this amazing city!

 - You will need a Visa to enter the Hashemite Kingdom of Jordan.
 I would highly recommend investing in a Jordan Pass for your visit.
-Not only does this include your Jordan tourist visa fee ($40USD), it also includes a visit to Petra and all the main attractions.
-To put it into perspective, Petra costs $70USD per day and my Jordan Pass cost me $90USD which included my visa fee, many attractions around Jordan and 3 days in Petra.
-To me it was a no brainer and saved me a packet!
+Click here to read my review!
+Not only does this include your Jordan tourist visa fee ($40USD), but it also includes a visit to Petra and all the main attractions.
+To put it into perspective, Petra costs $90USD per day.
+My Jordan Pass cost me $90USD which included my visa fee, and many attractions around 3 days in Petra.
+To me, it was a no-brainer and saved me a packet!
 Make sure you apply a few days in advance.

 - Don’t forget travel insurance!
 I always choose World Nomad’s as they have some of the best value policies for your money.

-- As a predominantly Islamic country, it’s wise for women to pack clothes which respect the culture.
+- As a predominantly Islamic country, it’s wise for women to pack clothes that respect the culture.
 Also, men should consider trousers over shorts.
 In the main tourist hubs of Petra and Wadi Rum lots of tourists wore leggings/sports clothes and dresses.
-Also, by the Dead Sea it’s perfectly fine to wear a bikini in private resorts.
-But, in the cities like Amman and small villages you pass I would stick to covering up.
+Also, by the Dead Sea, it’s perfectly fine to wear a bikini in private resorts.
+But, in the cities like Amman and small villages you pass, I would stick to covering up.